pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-kubernetes-infrastructure/index.md

 $ kubectl --kubeconfig /path/to/kubeconfig_file get pods
 ```

 As this example shows, deploying an AKS cluster requires setting parameters.
-This can be done in the portal or with code.
+This action can be done in the portal or with code.
 The advantage of code is that clusters can be created on demand without having to use the Azure portal.
-This is convenient when you have different environments, such as a dev/test environment and a production environment.
+This setup is convenient when you have different environments, such as a dev/test environment and a production environment.

 The complete code for deploying AKS is available on GitHub for [Typescript](https://github.com/pulumi/examples/tree/master/azure-ts-aks), [Python](https://github.com/pulumi/examples/tree/master/azure-py-aks), [Go](https://github.com/pulumi/examples/tree/master/azure-go-aks), and [C#](https://github.com/pulumi/examples/tree/master/azure-cs-aks).